Scientific Name

 Description

-Aeonium castello-paivae is a succulent plant with rosettes of green leaves with pink margins when grown in full sun.
-It forms compact clumps up to 12 inches (30 cm) tall and about the same in width.
-The rosettes are up to 4 inches (10 cm) in diameter.
-The flowers are white, star-shaped and appear throughout the summer.
+Aeonium castello-paivae is a succulent plant that forms compact clumps of rosettes of green leaves with pink margins when grown in full sun.
+It can grow up to 12 inches (30 cm) tall and is usually about as wide as it is tall.
+The rosettes can reach a diameter of up to 4 inches (10 cm).

-Aeoniums do not like really hot or dry weather.
-They may go dormant in summer and do not require any water, except in very dry conditions.
-In extreme heat, their leaves will curl, to prevent excessive water loss.
-Growing them in moist shade will keep them growing, but their true growth season is winter to spring, when temperatures are cool, 65 to 75 °F (18 to 24 °C), and damp.
-In the winter, water whenever the soil has dried out.
-Test by poking your finger down into the soil an inch or 2 (2.5 to 5 cm).
+Aeoniums do not like hot or dry weather.
+Therefore, they may go dormant in summer and do not require any water except in arid conditions.
+In extreme heat, their leaves will curl to prevent excessive water loss.
+Growing them in moist shade will keep them healthy, but their true growth season is from winter to spring, when temperatures are cool, ranging from 65°F to 75°F (18°C to 24°C), and the air is damp.
+In winter, water the soil whenever it has dried out.
+Test by poking your finger down into the soil an inch or two (2.5 to 5 cm).
 Too much moisture or allowing them to sit in wet soil will cause root rot.

 Learn more at How to Grow and Care for Aeonium.